Ahmani1/ahmani1/README.md

 ## Hi there 👋

+My name is El Mokhtar Ahmani 😄.
+I am a Front-end developer.
+My passion is to discover technologies by creating demos to learn.

 <!--
 **Ahmani1/ahmani1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.